darius/cant/examples/games/sat-puzzle/README.md

 Adapted from https://github.com/darius/sturm/blob/master/satgame.py

-There are filenames hardwired in the code -- it assumes we run from the main Cant directory.
+There are pathnames hardwired in the code -- it assumes we run from the main Cant directory.